xsuite/xwakes/README.md

    You may be prompted to enter your CERN log-in credentials for this step.

-4. Install PyWIT using pip by executing the command
+4. Install PyWIT using pip by navigating to your pywit directory executing the command

-   `pip install pywit`.
+   `pip install .`.

 5. Navigate to the directory `IW2D/IW2D/cpp` in the IW2D repository.
 Copy the following four